Admissions and Placement

 Final authority for all decisions on admissions and grade placement rests with the Director.
 Please note that no applicants will be given final acceptance until successfully completing the academic screening and principal interview.

 An age policy is essential in order to ensure that students who enter each grade are physically, mentally, socially, and emotionally prepared.
 ICSA follows the North American grade and/or age placement scale for admission.
-Applicants must be age-appropriate for their grade on or before 31 October of the school calendar year.
+Applicants must be age-appropriate for their grade on or before 31 October of the school calendar year (exceptions can be made at the discretion of the school administration).
 Students coming from schools using different grade-level systems will be placed according to ICSA’s grade system, which is based on age of the child as of 31 October of the school calendar year.

 ICSA recognizes that there may be differences in opinion of parents or students regarding grade placement as a result of a transfer from a different educational system, different program of studies, or a system based on a different calendar year.
 Students coming from schools with a different calendar (e.g. Australia, South Africa) will continue in the same grade when they enter ICSA.
 If coming from a January/December calendar and applying to start at ICSA in January, they will continue in the grade just completed.
 If entering at the beginning of the ICSA school year in August and already mid-year in a different system, they will also continue in the grade they were in at their previous school.